Vegetarian Restaurants In Rome You Will Love

 Besides new (specifically) vegetarian restaurants in Rome popping up right and left, many more traditional Rome restaurants are now offering some form of vegetarian and vegan options on their menus.

-When it comes to recommending specific vegan or vegetarian restaurants in Rome, I am going to have to actually NARROW down the list here, and include the places I know best, and in the most central or at least accessible parts of Rome.
+When it comes to recommending specific vegan or vegetarian restaurants in Rome, I have to actually NARROW down the list here, and include the places I know best, and in the most central or at least accessible parts of Rome.

 Veggie burgers in Mercato Centrale in RomeThis all vegetarian "burger" spot can be found in the "Veg&Veg" stand in the Mercato Centrale food hall in Termini train station.